NoaTAU/Real-Unreal-Experiment/Assets/TAUXR/Base Scene/TXR_RoomCalibrator/MRUKCalibration/MRUKCalibration.md

 # MRUK Calibration System

 ## Overview
-This system enables calibration between real-world and virtual environments by aligning virtual objects with their real-world counterparts.
+This system enables calibration between real-world and virtual environments by aligning virtual objects with their real-world counterparts, by rotating the vr player.
 It's particularly useful for static environments that cannot be positoned and rotated by the MRUK spawner while keeping their lighting and performance properties.

 ## Prerequisites
 - A virtual environment with objects that need calibration